reflectoring/reflectoring.github.io/content/blog/2022/2022-01-03-logical-operations-on-java-collections.md

 }
 ```
 Here we are concatenating two collections in the `addWithFilter()` method.
 In addition to the `concat()` method, we are also applying the `filter()` method of the `Stream` class to concatenate only elements that are greater than `2`.

-Here is the output of running this method over these two collections:

-Collection A: [9, 8, 5,  4]

-Collection B: [1, 3, 99, 4, 7]

-Output: [9, 8, 5,  4, 3, 99, 4, 7].

-Element `1` in collection B is excluded from the output since it does not meet the filter criteria.

 ## Conclusion